KonishiSeve/ModularRobotSpring2024/README.md

 ## File structure

-- ModRobESP32 ("server"/firmware side of the framework): contains a ESP32 PlatformIO project in the Arduino framework that needs to be filled in and flashed to a module
-- ModRobClient (client side of the framework): Python library that the controller can call to interact with the robot
-- Example
-    - ModRobESP32: a modified firmware that was used to flash 3 types of modules for the demonstration robot
+.
+├── ModRobClient
+│   └── ModRobClient.py:   Python libary to allow the controller to interact with the robot ├── ModRobESP32:           ESP32 Arduino PlatformIO project template, firmware side of the framework └── Examples:              application of the framework for a demonstration robot
-    - ModRobClient
+    ├── ModRobClient
-        - Visualizer.py: library for this specific example that helps displaying a module on screen
-        - live_demo.py: Can be run to display a visualization of the demonstration robot in real time
+    │   ├── live_demo.py:  diplays a real-time representation of the demonstration robot by using the ModRobClient.py library │   └── Visualizer.py: helps to display the modules on screen for live_demo.py └── ModRobESP32:       Firmware side of the framework applied to the demonstration robot, only main.ccp was modified

 ## Firmware Side